 - The peer-review process is triggered by the managing editor, in consultation with the editors, and involves forwarding an anonymous version of the manuscript to selected, consenting referees.

-- At the completion of the review, an anonymous compilation of the reviews (recommendations and comments) will be made available to the editors, author, and reviewers.
+- At the completion of the review, an anonymized compilation of the reviews (recommendations and comments) will be made available to the editors, author, and reviewers.
 If the manuscript remains under publication consideration, the editor requests revisions, as needed.

 - The revised paper is reassessed and (a) accepted for publication by the editor in chief or the guest editors, (b) returned to the author for additional changes, or (c) returned to the referees for an additional review.
 This process is handled by the guest editors of thematic issues or facilitated for the editor in chief by Human Technology's managing editor.
 The process continues until the editor in chief (in collaboration with the guest editors) either accepts the paper for publication or rejects the paper

-- If the paper is accepted for publication, the journal provides copy editing and authors should expect further changes during this process.
+- If the paper is accepted for publication, the journal provides copy editing and authors should expect further changes during this collaborative process.

 - Human Technology's staff undertakes responsibility for the layout of the manuscript to fit the journal's publication style.